We often receive similar questions regarding mission trips – here are some of them with more in depth answers than we have in our mission manuals.

 Q: Tell me about internet connection on campus.
 How can I contact family back home?

 A: GVCM has both internet capability and a landline that is based out of Florida.
-Therefore you will be able to call home should you need, and connect with friends and family via internet connection as you desire.
+You will be able to call home should you need, and connect with friends and family via internet connection as you desire.

 We do ask that all phone usage be contained to meal times and your time in the Joshua building (where you will be sleeping).
 Having your phone out to take pictures is absolutely ok and be ready for some children who adore having their picture taken!!
 However, we do ask that you do not let the children play with your phone and we encourage you to disconnect from it as much as possible to soak in the small amount of time you have in this place.